camunda/camunda-docs-manual/site/src/documents/api-references/rest/deployment/get-resources.html.md

 ---

-Retrieves a single deployment resource by resource id for the given deployment.
+Retrieves all deployment resources of a given deployment.

 Method
 ------

-GET `/deployment/{id}/resources/{resourceId}`
+GET `/deployment/{id}/resources`

 Parameters